Moana Carcasses Kalosil

-Moana Carcasses Kalosil (born 27 January 1963) is a Vanuatuan politician.
-He was Prime Minister of Vanuatu from March 2013 to May 2014.
+Moana Carcasses Kalosil (born 27 January 1963) is a Ni-Vanuatu politician who became Prime Minister of Vanuatu from March 2013 to May 2014.
 He was the first naturalized citizen of Vanuatu to become the country's prime minister.

-Carcasses was ousted as prime minister in 2014 in a motion of no-confidence, but returned to government in 2015 as Deputy Prime Minister in the government of Sato Kilman.
+Carcasses was ousted as prime minister in 2014 in a motion of no-confidence, but returned to government in 2015 as deputy prime minister in the government let by Sato Kilman.
 In October 2015, Carcasses and 13 of his fellow government MPs were imprisoned for bribery after the Vanuatu Supreme Court found that Carcasses had offered loans to the other MPs to gain their support in a motion of no-confidence while in Opposition.

 Biography

 Moana Carcasses was born on 27 January 1963 in Taravao, Tahiti, French Polynesia.
 His mother was ethnically Tahitian.
 His French father was originally from the region surrounding Carcassonne in Southern France.

 Political career

 He served as Foreign Minister under Prime Minister Edward Natapei from 2003 to 2004.
 Following parliamentary elections, he became Minister of Finance on 28 July 2004 under Prime Minister Serge Vohor.
 He kept the post of finance minister when Ham Lini became prime minister later in 2004.
 He remained in that position until 14 November 2005, when he was sacked by Lini for unclear reasons.

 He is a member of the Vanuatu Green Party (Green Confederation), which he led into the opposition when he lost his cabinet post in November 2005.
 On that occasion became deputy leader of the opposition.

 In the September 2008 general election, he retained his seat, as well as the leadership of the Green Confederation, and became whip of the parliamentary Opposition to Prime Minister Edward Natapei's government.

 In December 2008, he and fellow Member of Parliament Ralph Regenvanu were arrested, detained by the police for 24 hours, and charged with "harbouring and aiding of prisoners", "obstructing police on duty" and "accessory after the fact" to the breakout of 30 inmates from the country's main prison in Port Vila.
 Although Regenvanu admitted having known of the plans for the breakout, and having assisted escapees in finding shelter at the Malvatu Mauri nakamal, it is not clear what role Carcasses allegedly played in these events.
 They were released, provisionally, and appeared in court in February 2009.
 In January 2009, Prime Minister Edward Natapei's government stated that it would consider seeking Regenvanu's and Carcasses' suspension from Parliament over the charges.

 In September 2009, the Supreme Court dropped all charges against both men.